v18o/python-dict/README.md

 # python-dict
-My implementation of Python dict
+Very simplistic implementation of Python dict (the one before 3.6 version)

-Python version is 3.6.1

--- Made with love --